-Not accepted.
-The review will be just that, and the statement does not imply a decision to change the boundary.
+Changes?
+A statement that the development boundaries in this area will not be subject to change imply a decision to change the boundary.
 The review, during the site allocation process, will determine whether there is a need to change it, which would result if land there (which has been identified in the SHLAA) were allocated for development.
 The existing land supply will be a consideration in in taking that decision.